Volodymyr Shcherbytsky: Death and legacy

-Shcherbytsky died on 16 February 1990 - one day before his 72nd birthday, which also when he was supposed to testify in the Supreme Soviet of the Ukrainian SSR about the events related to the Chernobyl disaster.
+Shcherbytsky died on 16 February 1990 - one day before his 72nd birthday, which was also when he was supposed to testify in the Supreme Soviet of the Ukrainian SSR about the events related to the Chernobyl disaster.
 Although the official version claims that the cause of death was pneumonia, it was alleged that he had committed suicide by shooting himself with his carbine, "unable to deal not only with the end of his own career but also with the end of the political and social order he had served all his life" and had left a suicide note explaining to his wife how to deal with cash, medals and small arms that were kept in the family home.
 He was buried at the Baikove Cemetery in Kyiv.

 In 1994 the first President of Ukraine of independent Ukraine Leonid Kravchuk in interviews stated his views about Shcherbytsky’s positive legacy.

 In January 2003 Deputy Prime Minister of Ukraine on humanitarian policy Dmytro Tabachnyk signed a (first Yanukovych Government) resolution to celebrate Shcherbytsky’s 85th anniversary with the erection of a monument in Kyiv.

-A street named after Shcherbytsky in Kamianske was renamed to Viacheslav Chornovil Street in 2016 due to Ukrainian decommunization laws.
-In the same year, a street named after him in Dnipro (formerly Dnipropetrovsk) was renamed to Olena Blavatsky Street.
+Due to Ukrainian decommunization laws a street named after Shcherbytsky in Dnipro (formerly Dnipropetrovsk) was renamed to Olena Blavatsky Street in 2015.
+In 2016 a street named after him in Kamianske was renamed to Viacheslav Chornovil Street for the same reasons.

 In Shcherbytsky's birthplace Verkhnodniprovsk a bust depicting him was dismantled on 18 January 2024.

 Personal life

 Shcherbytsky was married to Ariadna Gavrilovna Shcherbitskaya, née Zheromskaya (1923–2015) on 13 November 1945.
 The couple had two children; son Valery (1946–1991), who died due to alcohol and drug addiction just one year after Shcherbytsky's death, and a daughter Olga (1953–2014), who died at a hospital in Kyiv after a serious and prolonged illness.
 He also had numerous grand and great-grandchildren.
 Olga was married to Bulgarian businessman Borislav Dionisiev, who then was a soldier in the Bulgarian People's Army and a Consul General of Bulgaria in Odesa.
-The couple had a daughter before divorcing in an unknown date.
+The couple had a daughter before divorcing on an unknown date.